GoogleCloudPlatform/functions-framework-go/README.md

 ### Declarative Functions

-The Functions Framework also provides a way to declaratively define functions:
+The Functions Framework also provides a way to declaratively define `HTTP` and `CloudEvent` functions:

 ```golang
 package function